marcadam/TeeVee/README.md

 - Marc Adam Anderson

 # What is it?
 An app that lets you turn any subject into a continuous TV stream.
+A Pandora-for-videos, if you will.

 # User stories